What is Link Exchange?

 Legitimate ways of link exchange

-Keep in mind link exchange should only be done where it is necessary or make sense, otherwise, avoid it completely.
+Keep in mind link exchange should only be done where it is necessary or makes sense, otherwise, avoid it completely.
 Here are some legitimate ways to get reciprocal links:

 Reach out to website owners in your industry